 B & B Mare Poetry

 B & B Mare Poetry is a bed and breakfast located in the heart of Polignano a Mare.
-The property offers guests a unique experience, as it is housed in an ancient building that has been completely restored.
+The property offers guests a unique experience, as it is housed in an ancient, completely restored building.

-The rooms are furnished with antique furniture and are all equipped with air conditioning, heating, and Wi-Fi.
+The rooms are furnished with antique furniture equipped with air conditioning, heating, and Wi-Fi.
 The property also has a breakfast room, a terrace, and a garden.

-B & B Mare Poetry has located just a few steps away from the beach, the main square, and the old town.
+B & B Mare Poetry is just a few steps away from the beach, the main square, and the old town.
 It is the perfect place to stay for those who want to explore all that Polignano a Mare has to offer.

 Dimora Grottone – Guesthouse